 Mean score of companies in the Machinery and Equipment industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Nippon Thompson Co. reported total carbon emissions of approximately 280,000,000 kg CO2e globally.
-For the previous year, 2023, the company disclosed emissions of about 30,450,000 kg CO2e for Scope 1 and approximately 15,984,000 kg CO2e for Scope 2 in Japan.
-The global emissions for 2023 included about 18,632,000 kg CO2e from Scope 1, 11,483,000 kg CO2e from Scope 2, and a significant 331,521,000 kg CO2e from Scope 3, which encompasses emissions from capital goods, business travel, and purchased goods and services, among others.
+In 2024, Nippon Thompson Co., Ltd. reported total carbon emissions of approximately 280,000,000 kg CO2e globally.
+For the previous year, 2023, the company disclosed emissions of about 36,365,100 kg CO2e, which included 3,377,000 kg CO2e from Scope 1 and 15,984,000 kg CO2e from Scope 2 emissions.
+Notably, Scope 3 emissions were significant, amounting to approximately 331,521,000 kg CO2e, primarily driven by purchased goods and services.
 Nippon Thompson has set ambitious near-term targets to reduce its greenhouse gas emissions.
-The company aims to achieve a 42% reduction in absolute Scope 1 and Scope 2 emissions by FY2030, using FY2022 as the baseline.
-Additionally, it has committed to a 25% reduction in absolute Scope 3 emissions from purchased goods and services within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. Overall, Nippon Thompson Co. is actively working towards significant emissions reductions, demonstrating its commitment to climate action and sustainability in the electrical equipment and machinery sector.
+The company aims to achieve a 42% reduction in absolute Scope 1 and 2 emissions by FY2030, using FY2022 as the baseline.
+Additionally, it targets a 25% reduction in Scope 3 emissions from purchased goods and services within the same timeframe.
+These targets align with the Science Based Targets initiative (SBTi) and are consistent with the reductions necessary to limit global warming to 1.5°C. Furthermore, Nippon Thompson is committed to achieving carbon neutrality by 2050.
+This long-term goal is supported by the establishment of a Sustainability Committee in January 2022, which is preparing to endorse the recommendations of the Task Force on Climate-related Financial Disclosure (TCFD).
+Overall, Nippon Thompson Co., Ltd. is actively working towards significant emissions reductions and long-term sustainability commitments, reflecting its dedication to addressing climate change.

 Access structured emissions data, company-specific emission factors, and source documents